LucasDelfino92/morrowindsharp/mw++.md

 ## GAMEPLAY MODULE

-Mods that modify the basic gameplay and balance of the game, including the addition of new mechanics.

 ### TWEAKS

-There are multiple "what the hell" situations in Morrowind, inconsistencies or oversights if you will.
-This section addresses the most significant of them.

 - [**Abundant Adamantium Ore**](https://www.nexusmods.com/morrowind/mods/45726) by grasscid
 Every Raw Adamantium rock is guaranteed to have at least 2 pieces of Adamantium Ore.
 This means even at the bare minimum amount, if you visit every Raw Adamantium rock in the game, you'll be guaranteed to be able to craft yourself at least one full set of Adamantium Armor.